ecyshor/nicu.dev/content/posts/2019-21-04---Akka-resharding.md

       stop()
 ```

 ### Problems

 Because the entity is sending a message to the new entity in ca of passivization of the entity then a new one will be created, and this process will go in a loop.
 In this case you have to make sure when receiving the shutdown message that the message hasn't been received due to passivization, case in which you should not do a handover.
 Easies solution to do this would be to keep the time from the last message and compare to the passivization timeout.

 This solution will stil require another persistent storage for the data but it's assumed that the state of the entity is sourced from other systems.

-## Other possible solutions:
+## Other possible solutions

 - akka-persistance - more complex solution, would duplicate the already existing persistance system which cannot be replaced